 - 1. OPPOSES national registration or conscription for military purposes; - 2.
 ENDORSES the concept that all medical personnel of the uniformed military services are, and should remain, noncombatants as defined by the Geneva Convention; - 3.
-BELIEVES that in the event of physician conscription, it should be without regard to sex; and the period of draft eligibility should be in the premedical years and immediately after completion of the Post Graduate Year 1 for a sum total of years not to exceed that of the general non-physician population; - 4.
+BELIEVES that in the event of physician conscription, it should be without regard to sex; and the period of draft eligibility should be in the premedical years and immediately after completion of the Postgraduate Year 1 for a sum total of years not to exceed that of the general nonphysician population; - 4.
 BELIEVES that if, and only if, obligatory conscription becomes a governmental policy, that conscription be universally applied without regard to sex, race, income, or sexual orientation and allows for the individual's participation in choosing a program that responds to the nation's need; - 5.
 SUPPORTS the Department of Defense's Armed Forces Health Professions Scholarship Program as a means of providing volunteer armed forces physicians; - 6.
 URGES the repeal of all Department of Defense directives and regulations requiring the discharge or prosecution of members of the armed forces for reasons of sexual orientation; (1985) - 7.
-URGES the United States government to respond to Russian and Ukrainian initiatives in regard to No First Use of Nuclear weapons and to continue serious negotiations with these countries, working towards a ban, on all nuclear weapons and all nuclear weapons today, and further ENCOURAGES the United States government to enter into serious negotiations with other nations who have newly acquired nuclear weapons technology, specifically the Middle East, to work towards a ban on all nuclear weapons and all nuclear weapons testing.
-(1994) - 8.
 OPPOSES admissions discrimination by the Uniformed University of the Health Sciences and hiring discrimination by all military residency programs on the basis of sexual orientation.
-(1985) - 9.
-URGES the Director of Advertising for The New Physician to search for other sources of advertising income other than the Armed Forces of the United States, until such time that the Armed Forces are in compliance with the stated principles of American Medical Student Association with regard to discrimination. - 10.
-SUPPORTS the efforts of LGBPM to increase awareness of discrimination in the military through fall workshops, convention planning, and The New Physician.
+(1985) - 8.
+URGES the Director of Advertising for The New Physician to search for other sources of advertising income other than the Armed Forces of the United States, until such time that the Armed Forces are in compliance with the stated principles of American Medical Student Association with regard to discrimination. - 9.
+SUPPORTS the efforts of LGBPM to increase awareness of discrimination in the military through fall workshops, convention planning and The New Physician.